Woman operating machine in a workshop with shelves and boxes in the background

 Deviation from the guidelines

-The Board of Directors may temporarily resolve to deviate from the guidelines in part, if in a specific case there is special cause for the derogation and deviation is necessary to serve the Company’s long-term interests, including its sustainability, or to ensure the Company’s financial viability.
-As stated above, the Remuneration Committee’s duties include the preparation of the Board’s decision on remuneration issues, which also refers to decisions on devision from the guidelines.
-If the Board resolves to deviate from the guidelines, the decision shall be reported at the next Annual General Meeting.
+As stated in the section on preparation and decision-making process, the Remuneration Committee’s duties include the preparation of the Board’s decisions on remuneration issues, which also includes decisions on derogation from the guidelines.
+If the Board resolves to derogate from the guidelines, this decision shall be reported at the next Annual General Meeting.

 The Board’s remuneration report